JotinKumar/runpodapps/README-SIMPLE.md

 ## What Gets Installed

-- ComfyUI with PyTorch 2.4.0 + CUDA 12.4
+- ComfyUI with PyTorch 2.4.0 + CUDA 12.4 (system-wide)
-- Virtual environment at `/workspace/ComfyUI/comfyvenv`
 - Compatible torchaudio for audio nodes
+- All dependencies installed to system Python
 - 9 popular custom nodes:
   - ComfyUI-Manager
   - ComfyUI-KJNodes